Latency-aware End-to-end Multi-path Data Transmission for URLLC Services: System Architecture

-As Fig. \ref{fig:E2Esysarch} shows, let $R_1^{UL}$ (bits/sec) and $R_2^{UL}$ (bits/sec) be the UL data rate of wireless link on path 1 and path 2, respectively at the beginning of each time interval.
-Meanwhile, we denote the QoS flow data rate of traffic type $i\in I$ over N3 links between BS and UPF on two paths are $c_i^1$ and $c_i^2$ (bits/sec), respectively.
-At the beginning of each time interval, UE obtains the information such as the total bandwidth, SNR and QoS flow data rate from BSs so that UE can calculate $R_1^{UL}$ and $R_2^{UL}$ as well as the instant latency of each traffic type based on $R_1^{UL}$, $R_2^{UL}$, $c_i^1$ and $c_i^2$.
-Note that the data rate of radio links is always assumed to be the bottleneck, indicating that the data rate of QoS flow over N3 link is much higher than the data rate of wireless link.
-Therefore, the impact of queuing at the BSs on the UL optimization decision can be negligible \footnote{This paper considers the queuing packets at the UE at the beginning of each time interval; however, it is assumed the queuing delay at BS is much lower than the transmission latency for the UL data transmission.}.
+We denote $R_1^{UL}$ (bits/sec) and $R_2^{UL}$ (bits/sec) be the UL data rate of the wireless link at the beginning of each time interval on path 1 and path 2, respectively.
+Denote the QoS flow data rate of traffic type $i\in I$ over N3 links between BS and UPF on two paths as $c_i^1$ and $c_i^2$ (bits/sec), respectively.
+Note that $R_1^{UL}$, $R_2^{UL}$, $c_i^1$ and $c_i^2$ can be obtained at the UE side through the feedback from the BSs.
+The data rate of radio links ($R_1^{UL}$ or $R_2^{UL}$) is always assumed to be the bottleneck when compared with the data rate of QoS flow ($c_i^1$ or $c_i^2$).
+Therefore, the impact of queuing at the BSs on the UL optimization decision is almost negligible \footnote{This paper considers the queuing packets at the UE at the beginning of each time interval; however, it is assumed the queuing delay at BS is much lower than the transmission latency for the UL data transmission.}.